24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Old North Church

-Just east of the cemetery, you’ll stumble upon the Old North Church.
+Let’s walk just east of the cemetery, where we’ll stumble upon the Old North Church.
 Built in 1723, the church was the starting point of Paul Revere’s Midnight Ride to warn patriots of the British advance.

-While the church’s interior isn’t overly striking, it’s well worth a visit for its history.
-Be sure to check out the bell-ringing chamber.
-The chamber features the oldest church bells in North America.
+While the interior of Old North Church isn’t, in our opinion, overly striking, we still think it’s well worth a visit for its history.
+Our favorite part of the church was the bell-ringing chamber.
+It features the oldest church bells in North America, ones that, we learned, Paul Revere himself rang as a teenager.

 Old North Church